In our area of the southeast, we have a restaurant chain called The Varsity.

 What about you, my Christian friend?
 What’ll ya have, what’ll ya have?
 What in God’s word do you want to experience more of on this journey?

-Would you like to join with me in praying for more of God’s favor and His Holy Spirit’s power?
+Would you like to join me in praying for more of God’s favor and His Holy Spirit’s power?